 Also, learn ways how to create a leader in your member of Congress and when appropriate, incorporate those tips into your correspondence with them.

 Note: All mail sent to congressional offices in Washington is now screened for anthrax, which can take 2 to 6 weeks to process.
 We suggest you fax a copy of your handwritten letter to Congress, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail (which is less effective than a handwritten letter).
-You can find all the necessary contact information for your elected officials on the RESULTS website.
+You can find all the necessary contact information for your elected officials in the Action Center.

 Sample Letter to Congress

 Members of the Foreign Operations Appropriations Subcommittee are considering spending levels for life-saving global development work for the fiscal year 2010 foreign aid spending bill.
 I am writing to request that you speak with and write to the leadership of this subcommittee and express support for the following funding levels in their bill.
 I believe these funding levels represent both compassionate and pragmatic foreign aid requests.

 In the area of Global Health, please include $2.7 billion for the multilateral Global Fund to Fight AIDS, TB and Malaria and $650 million for bilateral efforts to control tuberculosis.

 In the area of Economic Opportunity, please include $500 million for microfinance and microenterprise programs, with at least 50 percent benefiting the very poor as directed by the Microenterprise Results and Accountability Act.

 In the area of Education for All, please include $2 billion in basic education assistance and direct at least $1 billion of basic education funding to countries with approved Fast Track Initiative national education plans.

 I would appreciate your prompt reply to my requests.
 Thank you for your time and attention.

 John Q. Public, 1234 Citizen Ave, Anytown, USA 98765